-- Move Over to the next lane if safely possible, OR - Slow Down below the speed limit and be prepared to stop.
+- Move Over to the next lane if safely possible; - If unable to Move Over, then Slow Down below the speed limit and be prepared to stop.

-This law applies to any emergency vehicle parked on the shoulder of the highway.
+This law applies to any emergency vehicle, sanitation, or utility service parked on the shoulder of the roadway.